 Where Are Google Chrome Bookmarks Stored?

 Google Chrome bookmarks are easy to sort and access from the browser.
 It only takes a few clicks to add, delete, and rename bookmarks as needed.
 However, when you need to migrate bookmarks to a new browser, you may need to locate your bookmarks file to transfer them manually unless you use the export function to create a new file.

-Chrome stores all bookmarks together into one file.
-If you want to backup, move, or access your bookmarks from the drive, you will have to locate that file in your file system.
+Chrome stores all bookmarks together.
 If you can’t find the bookmark file, you must have the wrong folder open or are in the wrong user path.
 It is always in the same folder on any system.
 However, the folder may reside in a different location based on the OS in use, such as Windows 10, macOS, or a Linux variant.

 This article provides various methods to access your Google Chrome bookmarks to back them up or import them into another browser.

 How to Find Google Chrome Bookmarks in Windows